bamason2/ttp451-module/docs/labs/Lesson_2.md

 Increase the number of levels for each factor from 2 to 6, keep the number of center points as 0.
 The total size of design is 36, you may view your design in different projections using the tabs (1-D, 2-D) under the display.

-1-D: you may select a different factor to view each level of this factor.
+1-D: you may select each factor to view its levels.
 The frequency indicates the number of each level that appears among the all design test points (36).
-From the view of this design, we may see in full factorial design, the test points are evenly distributed among the factor space.
+From the view of this design, we may see in full factorial design that the test points are evenly distributed among the factor space.

 ![image](figs/lab2/fig_15_design_projections_1.png)